Quantum Temporal Convolutional Neural Networks for Cross-Sectional Equity Return Prediction: A Comparative Benchmark Study: Methodology

 A critical challenge in variational quantum algorithm research is the exponential scaling of classical simulation.
 For an $n_q$-qubit system, state vector simulation requires $O(2^{n_q})$ memory and $O(L \cdot 4^{n_q})$ time complexity per forward pass, where $L$ denotes circuit depth.
-Table~\ref{tab:complexity} reports the empirical wall-clock time for a single forward-backward pass across all quantum architectures evaluated in this study, measured on Pannylane.
+However, these costs are artifacts of classical simulation and do not reflect the complexity of execution on quantum hardware.